sarah-antillia/Image-Segmentation-Skin-Lesion/README.md

 ├─ISIC-2017_Test_v2_Data
 └─ISIC-2017_Test_v2_Part1_GroundTruth
 </pre>
-The Test Data folder contains very large images, from 3K to 6.6K in width, however the legion are localized ,not scattered randomly. <br>
+The Test Data folder contains very large images, from 3K to 6.6K in width, however the lesions are localized ,not scattered randomly. <br>

-Please move to ./projects/Skin-Legion/ directory, and run the following bat file.<br>
+Please move to ./projects/Skin-Lesion/ directory, and run the following bat file.<br>
 <pre>
 >3.infer.bat
 </pre>